Peter Larson: Legacy

-Larson has developed a controversial standing in his field as the majority of academic paleontologists object to any organization's commercial selling of fossils.
-On the other hand, Larson has published scientific papers about dinosaurs and has contributed to community outreach programs, such as teaching inmates about paleontology while serving his two-year prison sentence in Federal prison.
+Larson has developed a controversial standing in his field as the majority of academic paleontologists object to any organization's commercial selling of fossils of significant scientific import.

 The benefits and drawbacks of selling fossils has been a topic for more than 100 years between academic and professional paleontologists throughout the 20th century.
 Collaborative work created the primary collections that introduced the public to dinosaurs, but also introduced the idea of fiscal value to resources that fall into the public domain.
 Academics who reject the practice claim that the high prices that fossils like "Sue" bring into the marketplace prevent public institutions from competing, as private landowners see their fossils as "crops" and are less likely to donate them.

 Larson has gained some supporters in academia.
 Robert Bakker, Curator of Paleontology for the Houston Museum of Natural Science, described Larson in 1996 as a responsible paleontologist.

+Others have highlighted Larson's contributions to science.
+He has published multiple scientific papers about dinosaurs and has contributed to community outreach programs, such as teaching inmates about paleontology while serving his two-year prison sentence in Federal prison.
+Multiple fossils of high scientific value which Larson's company, the Black Hills Institute, took part in excavating have ended up in museums, such as Stan, Sue, and the Dueling Dinosaurs.